San Francisco police fatally shoot driver of car that crashed into Chinese consulate

 By Nathan Frandino

-SAN FRANCISCO, Oct 9 (Reuters) - Law enforcement officers fatally shot the driver of a vehicle that plowed through the Chinese consulate in San Francisco and into the lobby of the building's via office on Monday, city police said.
+SAN FRANCISCO, Oct 9 (Reuters) - Policeofficers fatally shot the driver of a vehicle that plowed through the Chinese consulate in San Francisco and into the lobby of the building's visa office on Monday, city police said.

 Official details of the incident were sketchy, and police said the identity of the motorist and what precipitated the crash were not yet known.
 There was no mention of anyone else being injured in the incident.